orlambda/PPP3/NOTES.md

 ### §14

-An action defined in our program that is invoked by the system in response to some user-action (e.g., ‘‘clicking’’ a button) is call a callback
+An action defined in our program that is invoked by the system in response to some user-action (e.g., "clicking" a button) is call a callback